jarcilac/item-detail-fronted/README.md

-# Detalle de Producto - Estilo MercadoLibre
+# Product Detail - MercadoLibre Style

-Este proyecto es una implementación del detalle de producto inspirada construida con React y TypeScript.
+This project is an implementation of a product detail view inspired by MercadoLibre, built with React and TypeScript.

-## Características
+## Features

-- Vista detallada del producto con imágenes
+- Detailed product view with images
-- Información del precio y métodos de pago
+- Price information and payment methods
-- Detalles del vendedor
+- Seller details
-- Sistema de calificaciones y reseñas
+- Ratings and reviews system
-- Diseño responsive
+- Responsive design

-## Tecnologías Utilizadas
+## Technologies Used

 - React
 - TypeScript